yevgenis-shapiro/virtapp/README.md

 Hi there 👋 My name's Yevgeni Shapiro

-System Architect🔹 Infrastructure Architect🔹 Cloud Native Architecture, Microservices and...
+Big Data  🔹 AI 🔹 Cloud Native Architecture, Microservices and...
 Containers

 However, I'm also intensively exploring such topics like (among other things):
 🔹 Big Data.
 AI